-Thailand is always considered as a really cheap country to travel to, but especially on the islands in the South prices will go up massively compared to the North.
-The amount of money spent while traveling to Thailand will therefore not only depend on your choices of accommodation or your general way of living but also where you will in the country most of your time.
+Thailand is considered as a really cheap country to travel to, but especially on the islands in the South, prices can differ quite drastically compared to the North.
+The amount of money spent while travelling in Thailand will therefore not only depend on your choices of accommodation or your general way of living, but also where in the country you will be most of your time.
 However, wherever this might be, it is definitely possible to travel to Thailand on a budget.

-While I always try to stay within my budget and travel as cheap as possible, I do sometimes like to go for a less cheaper hostel or a couple of beers more and then I do spend more money than I would have wanted to.
+While I always try to stay within my budget and travel as cheap as possible, I do sometimes like to go for a more expensive hostel or a couple of beers more, and then I do spend more money than I would have wanted to.

 To stay organised while traveling I always carry around a little notebook to not just write down on what I had spent all my money on, but I will also write down information such as hostel addresses, flight information, telephone numbers and I also write down what I did on each day.

 To save myself a little bit of work I separated my expenses in Thailand into different categories such as food, accommodation, transportation etc.

 Food can be as cheap as 30 Baht for a nice Pad Thai but prices will vary a lot.
 Street food will always be the cheapest option but if you are planning to having some western food every now and then, your budget will be a little higher.
 I was in Thailand for 29 days and I managed to spend 214.20€ ($240) on food.
 My daily budget for food expenses was therefore around 7.39€ ($8.28).
 If you are planning on traveling to Chiang Mai, also check out cheap eats in Chiang Mai.